Consumer Protection and Consumer Advocacy During the Pandemic

 - InfoCons Romania is calling on the Government of Romania to do more to ensure that consumers are supported with refund claims for services that are no longer being delivered during lockdown, from travel, to educational courses, and events.
 They are also alerting consumers when masks in circulation do not national health and safety requirements.

-- In France, following UFC Que-Chosir’s notice to 57 airlines demanding that they do more to respect the rights of their customers, it is initiating legal action against 20 airlines for ‘obstructing the right reimbursement for passengers on cancelled flights’, despite EU guidance calling on airlines to respect this right.
+- In France, despite UFC Que-Chosir’s notice to 57 airlines demanding that they do more to respect the rights of their customers, and initiating legal action against 20 airlines, many are still persisting with their bad practice.
+UFC’s President has called on the French Government to follow Spain’s lead in applying more pressure on airlines that do not follow EU rules.

 - Which? is calling for urgent UK government action to limit the prices of essential products during the coronavirus crisis, in response to price-gouging on online marketplaces.
-Their #RefundPassengers campaign is also highlighting the failure of many airlines to issue refunds for cancelled flights.
+As travel restrictions begin to be relaxed, it is also monitoring the actions airlines are taking to prevent virus transmission.
 See full coverage here.

-- In the US, Consumer Reports is committed to sharing evidence-based reporting and advice through their online guide to COVID-19, with key steps on how to stay safe, and answers to the most frequently asked questions.
+- In the US, Consumer Reports is committed to sharing evidence-based reporting and advice through their online guide to COVID-19, with key steps on health and wellness, and answers to the most frequently asked questions.
 They are also doing important work to call for stronger action to protect consumers from misinformation and privacy breaches during the crisis, and supporting consumers’ right to refunds for travel bookings.

 - The spread of COVID-19 in Brazil is likely to have the biggest impact on the poorest and most vulnerable consumers.
 IDEC, alongside many other civil society organisations, is criticising the Government’s response to the crisis and demanding that it does more to protect the health and safety of its people.